BioMed Central Medical Genomics

 Patient gene expression information has recently become a clinical feature used to evaluate breast cancer prognosis.
 The emergence of prognostic gene sets that take advantage of these data has led to a rich library of information that can be used to characterize the molecular nature of a patient’s cancer.
 Identifying robust gene sets that are consistently predictive of a patient’s clinical outcome has become one of the main challenges in the field.
 We inputted our previously established BASE algorithm with patient gene expression data and gene sets from MSigDB to develop the gene set activity score (GSAS), a metric that quantitatively assesses a gene set’s activity level in a given patient.
 We utilized this metric, along with patient time-to-event data, to perform survival analyses to identify the gene sets that were significantly correlated with patient survival.
 We then performed cross-dataset analyses to identify robust prognostic gene sets and to classify patients by metastasis status.
 Additionally, we created a gene set network based on component gene overlap to explore the relationship between gene sets derived from MSigDB.
 We developed a novel gene set based on this network’s topology and applied the GSAS metric to characterize its role in patient survival.

 Varn, Frederick S.; Ung, Matthew H.; Lou, Shao Ke; and Cheng, Chao, "Integrative Analysis of Survival-Associated Gene Sets in Breast Cancer" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 636.